-ICON Aircraft does not allow for any structural repairs, other than what is included in this chapter, to be made to the aircraft without prior consent.
-Any structural repairs needed must be coordinated and approved by ICON through the Major Repair and/or Alteration (MRA) process.
+ICON Aircraft allows for some structural repairs, in addition to what is included in this chapter, to be made to the aircraft without prior consent.
+Those repairs must conform to the ICON A5 Structural Repair Manual (ICA018022) and can be completed without ICON's involvement.
+Any needed structural repairs that do not adhere to the requirements of ICA018022 must be coordinated and approved by ICON through the Major Repair and/or Alteration (MRA) process.

-"SeawingsTM Platform Tip Removal and Installation" on page 11-7
+"Remove SeawingsTM Platform Tip" on page 11-7